What's Changing in Permissions

 ## What Replaces It

-This is more flexible than the old Curator model:
+Group permissions are more flexible than the old Curator model:

 * You can grant **Manage Connectors & Document Sets** without granting agent management